stec-ug-haftungsbeschrankt/shopster/README.md

 ## Testing

 We use unit/integration tests.
-In order to run them you need `docker`running and hvae `cargo-nexttest` installed.
+In order to run them you need `docker`running and have `cargo-nexttest` installed.
 You can do this with:

 ```bash
 > cargo install cargo-nextest --locked